The First Japanese IFV

 This IFV shortage is evident when we look at the JGSDF 7th Division, the only armored division which is supposed to receive priority allocation of latest equipments, incapable of obtaining enough Type 89 IFVs and still relying on the outdated Type 73 armored vehicles.

-Not enough numbers to fulfill a single division (photo: JGSDF)
+Not enough for even a single division (photo: JGSDF)

 So, does the JGSDF plan to replace the Type 89s with a new IFV?